 In 2018, Mary won an Equal Pay case for a woman who had been assigned to do her supervisor’s job without being paid her supervisor’s salary.
 Her client was awarded the difference between what she had been paid and what her supervisor was paid as well as “liquidated damages,” after the EEOC was convinced that the agency had failed to act in good faith.
 In a disability discrimination case, Mary won reinstatement – with more than five years of back pay and front pay, as well as compensatory damages — for a woman who had been terminated because her federal agency feared, but could not show, that her disability would prove too disruptive to her ability to work.

-Mary is part of KCNF’s security clearance practice, representing federal employees and contractors whose clearances have been threatened or suspended or whose suitability for federal employment has been challenged.
-Together with Elaine Fitch, in 2018, she co-authored the fourth edition of the firm’s long-running book, Security Clearance Law and Procedure (Dewey 2018).
+Mary is co-chair of KCNF’s security clearance practice, representing federal employees and contractors whose clearances have been threatened or suspended or whose suitability for federal employment has been challenged.
+She is co-author of the firm’s long-running book, Security Clearance Law and Procedure, currently in its fifth edition (Dewey Publications, 2021).

-Mary comes to the practice of law after a twenty-year career as a professor of Classics and Director of Women Studies.
+Mary comes to the practice of law after a twenty-year career as a professor of Classics and Director of Women Studies, most recently at Auburn University.
 She studied at Washington University in St. Louis (B.A.
 Classics), Yale University (Ph.D., Classical Languages and Literatures), and George Washington University Law School (J.D.).

 Professional Associations and Memberships